clblamires/ninesjournal/_posts/2020-01-13-number-eight-sends-his-regards.md

 “He seemed very dangerous.”

 “I cannot lie.
 I am terrified of him.
-I am not sure I am strong enough.”
+I am not sure I am strong enough to defeat him, or even face him.”

 Luna paused.
 “Maybe not.
 But that’s okay, right?
 You might not be, but we are.
 We are strong together.”